-What is Lash Retention and why is it so important?
+So, what is Lash Retention and why is it so important?

-The most important thing is that as Lash Stylists we do everything we can to help ensure that the eyelash extensions we apply last the full length of each clients natural lash cycle.
+The most important thing is that as Lash Stylists we do everything we can to help ensure that the eyelash extensions we apply last the full length of each client's natural lash cycle.

 Understand that the moment you open your bottle of adhesive it slowly begins to degrade.
 Each and every time you open your adhesive moisture is getting inside which weakens your adhesives strength.
 I recommend changing your adhesive every 30 days to ensure it's always at it's best strength.

-Yes this might mean you occasionally throw away a half empty bottle of adhesive if you've not been overly busy that month, but don't make the mistake of seeing this as throwing away half of what the eyelash adhesive glue cost you to buy (AU$30 for example).
+Yes, this might mean you occasionally throw away a half-empty bottle of adhesive if you've not been overly busy that month, but don't make the mistake of seeing this as throwing away half of what the eyelash adhesive cost you to buy (AU$30 for example).

 What is that worth to your business?
-My guess is a lot more than $35.
+My guess is a lot more than $30.

-A big mistake I see some Lash Stylists make is thinking "oh i'm sure my adhesive is fine I'll just use it until it's gone or for another few weeks".
+A big mistake I see some Lash Stylists make is thinking "oh I'm sure my adhesive is fine I'll just use it until it's gone or for another few weeks".

 What they don't know is that those extra few weeks that they were stretching the life of their adhesive, it was probably only operating at 50% of its original strength.
 Less if it hadn't been stored correctly the entire time.

-And if your clients lashes aren't lasting as long as they should there's a good chance you'll lose more than 2.5% of your clients.
+And if your client's lashes aren't lasting as long as they should there's a good chance you'll lose more than 2.5% of your clients.

 Bare in mind that very few clients will bother to tell you that their lashes aren't lasting, particularly new clients.
 They simply won't return and you won't know why.

-Now if you're a professional Lash stylist think for just a moment how much money and time you've spent on Google Adwords, Facebook, Instagram or any other type of advertising to attract those new clients that you've now just lost.
+Now if you're a professional Lash Stylist, think for just a moment how much money and time you've spent on Google Adwords, Facebook, Instagram or any other type of advertising to attract those new clients that you've now just lost.

-All of a sudden the $35 for fresh lash adhesive seems rather insignificant, doesn't it?
+All of a sudden the $30 for fresh lash adhesive seems rather insignificant, doesn't it?

 Preparation is so important.
 No mascara, eyeliner, moisturiser or oily based products can be present on the lashes before application.

 Prime lashes prior to EVERY application, both full sets and refills and concentrate on the BASES of the natural lashes where the extensions will be applied.
 When priming it is essential to properly clean the lashes, not just "wet" them as many are led to believe.

 Another tip is if you notice the lashes are particularly dirty (makeup, oils etc) then use micropore tape to tape up the layers of lashes so you can clean in between.

 Advise clients to cleanse daily because if you tell them to clean them every other day you'll find the probably will only clean them once a week!

 Also, do not make your own cleansers by diluting down existing cleansers to save costs.
 All this does is mess with the lash cleansers formula and the preservatives will be out of balance (among other issues) so just don't do it.

-$25 for a 50ml cleanser that lasts for 6 months is not a big deal if it means their eyelash extensions last an extra week or two and saves them money on their refills.
+$30 for a 50ml cleanser that lasts for 6 months is not a big deal if it means their eyelash extensions last an extra week or two and saves them money on their refills.
 Not to mention your job so easier when they come in for a refill with better retention and clean lashes.

 This is a big one that so many get wrong.
 Firstly, if you understand that the adhesives sets on contact with moisture that will help guide you to correct storage.

-A big 'No No" is storing opened bottles of lash adhesive in the fridge as each time you take your lash adhesive out (perhaps each day) condensation builds up on the inside of the bottle from the sudden temperature fluctuations so you are actually degrading your adhesive much faster.
+A big 'No-No" is storing opened bottles of lash adhesive in the fridge as each time you take your lash adhesive out (perhaps each day) condensation builds up on the inside of the bottle from the sudden temperature fluctuations so you are actually degrading your adhesive much faster.

-UNOPENED bottles of adhesive is okay to store in the fridge as it will stay there at a consistent temperature.
+UNOPENED bottles of adhesive are okay to store in the fridge as it will stay there at a consistent temperature.
 We recommend storing unopened bottles of lash adhesive in the fridge for no longer than 90 days for optimum freshness.

-The downside with lash adhesive's is that even when they are "off" you will generally not be able to tell as the extensions will still stick to the natural lash, they just won't last as long or may flick off at the end when you start brushing through.
+The downside with lash adhesives is that even when they are "off" you will generally not be able to tell as the extensions will still stick to the natural lash, they just won't last as long or may flick off at the end when you start brushing through.

 Working in a suitable temperature and humidity range for the adhesive that you're using is so important.
-ALL adhesives on the market currently have a "ideal working range" which is determined mostly by humidity.
+ALL adhesives on the market currently have an "ideal working range" which is determined mostly by humidity.

 Rather than battling with air conditioners, opening windows, using humidifiers or dehumidifiers to change your environment (which is super frustrating and takes ages), the best practice is to stock both a high and a low humidity lash adhesive so you can match your adhesive with your conditions that day.
-I.e You might be in a low humidity area but on rainy days you'll find the humidity can skyrocket making your lashing days super painful if you're using a low humidity adhesive.
+I.e. You might be in a low humidity area but on rainy days you'll find the humidity can skyrocket making your lashing days super painful if you're using a low humidity adhesive.

 - Make sure you're not using outdated application techniques such as "swiping" or "painting" the lash before applying as this breaks the bond and affects lash retention.

-- Do not wipe off excess adhesive on eyepads or tape, simply re-dip to get the correct amount.
+- Do not wipe off the excess adhesive on eyepads or tape, simply re-dip to get the correct amount.
 Changing the speed and angle in which you dip into the lash adhesive will change the amount of adhesive on the base of the extension.

-- Modern day lash adhesives are super fast setting (generally 1 - 2 seconds) so ensure you isolate the natural lash BEFORE you dip into the adhesive to avoid a "skin" developing on the adhesive as it semi sets before being applied.
+- Modern-day lash adhesives are super fast setting (generally 1 - 2 seconds) so ensure you isolate the natural lash BEFORE you dip into the adhesive to avoid a "skin" developing on the adhesive as it semi sets before being applied.